jishii14/SpaceView/README.md

 # SpaceView
 Website that lets users seamlessly learn about NASA data with just one touch

-Educational Application that uses data from NASA's Earth and Mars Rover API's to allow users to develop an interest in space exploration by viewing and hearing about some of their publicly-available data.
+Space View is an educational application that uses data from NASA's Earth and Mars Rover API's to allow users to develop an interest in space exploration by viewing and hearing about some of their publicly-available data.
 The application utilizes two speech-to-text and text-to-speech API's in order to improve the overall user experience and make viewing NASA's world-class images as easy as just saying a few words.